tembo-io/website/docusaurus/blog/2024-01-18-pgvector-and-lantern/index.md

 - Quick background on doing vector search in PostgreSQL.
 - Comparing Pgvector and Lantern in terms of syntax and ease of use.
-- Benchmarks comparing index creation time, size, throughput, and recall.
+- Benchmarks comparing index creation time, size, latency, throughput, and recall.
 - Summary of the results

 ## Intro to Vector Search in PostgreSQL

-One of the reasons for the popularity of Vector Search these days has to do with the emergence of powerful embedding models and their use in AI.
-You have probably witnessed how many people, startups, and big companies are exploring how to take advantage of vectors and incorporate them into [their products](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=vector%20search&sort=byDate&type=story).
+One of the reasons for the popularity of Vector Search these days has to do with the emergence of powerful [embedding models](https://tembo.io/blog/pgvector-and-embedding-solutions-with-postgres/) and their use in AI.
+You have probably witnessed how many people, startups, and big companies are [exploring](https://tembo.io/blog/secure-embeddings-in-postgres/) how to take advantage of vectors and incorporate them into [their products](https://hn.algolia.com/?dateRange=all&page=0&prefix=false&query=vector%20search&sort=byDate&type=story).

 Such enthusiasm has also attracted the Postgres community.
 [Pgvector](https://github.com/pgvector/pgvector) arose with the ability to create [IVVFlat indexes](https://tembo.io/blog/vector-indexes-in-pgvector) on existing tables with a simple DDL statement.
 And so, people were given the ability to easily perform similarity queries.